 - Water Heater Age

 The usual life span of a home water heater with proper servicing is 10–12 years.
-Although your outdated water heater isn’t having problems, it’s a higher concern of a harmful leak.
+Although your water heater isn’t having problems, it could be at a higher concern of a harmful leak.

 If you’re unsure of your water heater’s age, inspect the ID on the unit.
 This states the manufacturing date and serial number.